Design Hub developer guide - plugins¶

 - the input chemical structure converted to the desired format.

-async convertFile(fileContents, toFormat): Buffer
+async convertFile(fileContents, toFormat): string

 Converts the input chemical structure file to the specified format using JChem Microservices IO.